 When his disciples asked Jesus to teach them about prayer, he told them not to show-off, but to “go into your room and shut the door and pray to your Father who is in secret.”
 (Matthew 6:6, NRSV).
 He then gave us the prayer that is now sometimes called the 'Lord's prayer' or the 'Our Father'.
 The Didache, some of the earliest Christian writing, suggests that early Christians were taught to pray this prayer three times a day.

-A praying mindset is one which is based on the example that Jesus gave us and on his teaching.
+A praying mindset is one that is based on the example that Jesus gave us and on his teaching.
 We pray as we are and to the best of our ability.

 To exaggerate a bit to get the point across… We are not locked into a prayer time once a day in a set location at a set time for a set duration, so we can then tick it off as a job done!

 The mindset we’re after in Discovering Prayer is to 'pray without ceasing', as Paul wrote in one of his letters.